LS-ProjectWork/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model - a representation of the HTML document.

 2. What is an event?

+An event is a user interaction with a web page or when the browser somehow manipulates the page (e.g. loading)

 3. What is an event listener?

+An event listener is a function what waits for a specified event to occur

 4. Why would we convert a NodeList into an Array?

+To access the Array methods (e.g. forEach)

 5. What is a component?

+A reusable set of functions that add functionality to a web page.

 ### Git Set up